pantheon-systems/documentation/source/content/guides/sendgrid-wordpress-wp-mail-smtp.md

 [SendGrid](https://sendgrid.com/) is a popular email service, but its [WordPress plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) has been deprecated as of July 13, 2021.

 This guide will cover how to install and configure [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) to send emails from your WordPress site using Sendgrid.
+This plugin will ensure that the SMTP host credentials are properly configured, so that emails are sent successfully.

 <Alert title="Note" type="info">